Stephen Crane: Cora Taylor and the Commodore shipwreck

-The ship sailed from Jacksonville with 27 or 28 men and a cargo of supplies and ammunition for the Cuban rebels.
+The ship sailed from Jacksonville with 27 or 28 men and supplies and ammunition for the Cuban rebels.
 On the St. Johns River and less than 2 mi from Jacksonville, Commodore struck a sandbar in a dense fog and damaged its hull.
 Although towed off the sandbar the following day, it was beached again in Mayport and again damaged.
 A leak began in the boiler room that evening and, as a result of malfunctioning water pumps, the ship came to a standstill about 16 mi from Mosquito Inlet.
 As the ship took on more water, Crane described the engine room as resembling "a scene at this time taken from the middle kitchen of hades."
-Commodore's lifeboats were lowered in the early hours of the morning on January 2, 1897, and the ship ultimately sank at 7 a.m.
-Crane was one of the last to leave the ship in a 10 ft dinghy.
-In an ordeal that he recounted in the short story "The Open Boat", Crane and three other men (including the ship's Captain) foundered off the coast of Florida for a day and a half before trying to land the dinghy at Daytona Beach.
-The small boat overturned in the surf, forcing the exhausted men to swim to shore; one of them died.
+The Commodore's lifeboats were lowered early on January 2, 1897, and the ship ultimately sank at 7 a.m.
+Crane was one of the last to leave in a 10 ft dinghy.
+In an ordeal that he recounted in the short story "The Open Boat", Crane and three other men (including the captain) foundered off the coast of Florida for a day and a half before trying to land the dinghy at Daytona Beach.
+The small boat overturned in the surf, forcing the exhausted men to swim to shore; one died.
 Having lost the gold given to him for his journey, Crane wired Cora Taylor for help.
 She traveled to Daytona and returned to Jacksonville with Crane the next day, only four days after he had left on the Commodore.

 The disaster was reported on the front pages of newspapers across the country.
 Rumors that the ship had been sabotaged were widely circulated but never substantiated.
-Portrayed favorably and heroically by the press, Crane emerged from the ordeal with his reputation enhanced, if not restored, after the battering he had received in the Dora Clark affair.
+Portrayed favorably and heroically by the press, Crane emerged from the ordeal with his reputation enhanced, if not restored.
 Meanwhile, Crane's affair with Taylor blossomed.

-Three seasons of archaeological investigation were conducted in 2002–04 to examine and document the exposed remains of a wreck near Ponce Inlet, FL conjectured to be that of the SS Commodore.
-The collected data, and other accumulated evidence, finally substantiated the identification of the Commodore beyond a reasonable doubt.
+Archaeological investigations were conducted in 2002–2004 to examine and document the exposed remains of a wreck near Ponce Inlet, Florida, conjectured to be that of the SS Commodore.
+The collected data, and other accumulated evidence, finally substantiated the identification of the Commodore.